hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/heroku.rst

 .. code-block:: bash

-  # Replace graphql-on-postgres with whatever you'd like your app to be called
+  # Replace todo-hasura1 with whatever you'd like your app to be called
   $ heroku create todo-hasura1 --stack=container

   Creating ⬢ todo-hasura1... done, stack is container